-All parts must go through a quality control process that requires:

-- cleaning the part. - inspecting the part for damage and categorizing the part according to the extent of damage. - making sure part description matches actual part condition. - communicating any discrepancies to the repair facility.
+All parts must go through a quality control process that requires cleaning the part and inspecting it for damage and categorizing the part according to the extent of damage.
+Quality control also makes sure the part description matches actual part condition and communicates any discrepancies to the repair facility.

 Part of the inspection process is verifying that the part has not been previously repaired and is not an aftermarket part.
-To check for previous repairs, a recycling facility may:

-- check the panel backside. - look for corrosion, different color primer, and / or weld marks. - check paint film thickness on the panel surface.
+Inspecting for previous repairs includes checking the panel backside and looking for corrosion, different color primer, and/or weld marks.
+Also, it involves checking paint film thickness on the panel surface.

-A recycling facility may notify the buyer of previous repairs, whether the panel has been simply refinished or refinished and repaired.
+The buyer is notified of previous repairs, whether the panel has been simply refinished or refinished and repaired.
 If the part is not factory, and has been deemed an aftermarket part, this should also be disclosed to the buyer.